ColinTr/PracticalNCD/README.md

  - Two unsupervised clustering algorithms modified to utilize the data available in the NCD setting.
  - A novel method called PBN (for Projection-Based NCD).

-This repository implements the code used to generate the results of the scientific paper "[A Practical Approach to Novel Class Discovery in Tabular Data](https://arxiv.org/pdf/2311.05440.pdf)" (see the citation below).

-## Setting up the Python environment
+## 🐍 Setting up the Python environment

 ### Option 1 - With [Anaconda](https://www.anaconda.com/download):